StaticPH/Userscripts/README.md

 Known bugs:
 - Occasionally the tab fails to be added, with no clear explanation or pattern.
 If this occurs, simply reload the page.
-- When switching between repository tabs, the network tab often disappears, and something about the way GitHub does page navigation within a repository doesn't cause this script to be re-injected.
+- When switching between repository tabs, the network tab sometimes disappears, and something about the way GitHub does page navigation within a repository doesn't cause this script to be re-injected.
 Short of constantly checking state on a sub-second timer, or using a mutation observer, I don't know how else to solve this.

 [[Install]][raw-GRNT]